 Roller skating in the black community has a long history that thrived during the Jim Crow segregation laws and the long fight to push for equal rights.

 “It’s funny to hear kids today say that roller skating is making a comeback,” says Shawn Dandholm, a retired stuntman and former fitness instructor.
-He first began skating during the early 70s and is a stellar member of the older skaters’ community in LA today.
+He began skating in the early 70s and is a stellar member of LA’s older skaters’ community today.
 “Roller skating as a recreational activity never stopped with the black community,” he continues.
 “I saw black adults engage in it when I was a kid, and I see older citizens like myself continue enjoying this pastime.”

-The 2018 documentary “United Skates” explored how roller rinks in LA thrived as a sub-culture and the combined effort of communities that kept it alive throughout the years.
+The 2018 documentary “United Skates” explored how roller rinks in LA thrived as a subculture and how communities worked together to keep them alive over the years.
 Instagram stories today feature roller skating reels that typically show a young white woman waltzing around in skates with grace and elegance.
 The skating culture captured in “United Skates” was the complete opposite.
-This documentary featured roller disco grooves, toe jamming, and shuffle skating against the groovy beats of old-school R&B and hip-hop music
+This documentary featured roller disco grooves, toe jamming, and shuffle skating set to the groovy beats of old-school R&B and hip-hop music.

 Skating rinks are havens for family gatherings and weekend outings for the black community here.
 Families occupy ring-side tables and take turns stepping into the rink to showcase their moves and styles.